KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

 ## Rules

+- Each optimizer will have its own record history table
-Records submissions are not allowed to modify the architecture or data pipeline (in particular the batch size should stay the same).
+- Records are not allowed to modify the architecture or data pipeline.
+In particular the batch size should stay the same as in the baseline.

-Submissions can use any optimizer.
-They will be considered a new record if they attain a lower steps-to-target than the previous best submission for their respective optimizer.
+- Submissions can use any optimizer.
+They will be considered a new record for that optimizer if they attain a faster steps-to-target than the previous best for that optimizer.

 ## Table of best currently known hyperparameters